 Professor Capozzola is also active in public history.
 He is Co-Curator of "The Volunteers: Americans Join World War I. 1914-1919," a largest historical exhibition commemorating the centennial of America's First World War, and has also worked as an Associate Curator for "Palaces for the People: Guastavino and America's Great Public Spaces."
 He has lectured at museums, libraries, theaters, and historical societies, and has appeared on CSPAN, The History Channel, and History Detectives.
 From 2011-2017, he will serve as a Distinguished Lecturer of the Organization of American Historians.
 A former middle school history teacher, he works closely with secondary school instructors and as of 2014 serves on the U.S. History Development Committee for the College Board Advanced Placement Program.

-He serves on the editorial boards of the Law and History Review and the Oxford Reference Encyclopedia in American History and has published articles and essays in American Quarterly, Georgetown Law Journal, Journal of American History, Journal of Women's History, New England Quarterly, and Rethinking History, as well as in popular periodicals including The Boston Globe, Christian Science Monitor, The Nation, New Labor Forum, The Philadelphia Inquirer, and the Washington Post.
+He serves on the editorial board of the Law and History Review and the advisory board of the Oxford Reference Encyclopedia in American History and has published articles and essays in American Quarterly, Diplomatic HIstory, Georgetown Law Journal, Journal of American History, Journal of Women's History and New England Quarterly, as well as in popular periodicals including The Boston Globe, Christian Science Monitor, The Nation, The Philadelphia Inquirer, Politico, and the Washington Post.